AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

   Note that we still perform a simple molar fraction check to ensure that the current state is close enough to the NSE state.

+* ``nse.ase_tol`` is the tolerance that determines the equilibrium condition for forward and reverse rates.
+This is set to 0.1 by default.

+* ``nse.nse_abs_tol`` is the absolute tolerance of checking the difference between current molar fraction and the NSE molar fraction.
+This is set to 0.005 by default.

+* ``nse.nse_rel_tol`` is the absolute tolerance of checking the difference between current molar fraction and the NSE molar fraction.
+This is set to 0.005 by default.

 .. rubric:: Footnotes

 .. [#fY] The table actually provides the weak rate, which is the sum